 According to a recent study by the Australian Institute of Health & Welfare some 64% of people aged 5 and over had cause to visit the dentist in the previous year.
 That equates to around 15 million patients.

 For many their reason to visit the dentist was for a routine check-up and clean.

 However for a significant proportion of those 15 million people their reason to visit the dentist was because of some kind of pain or discomfort they were experiencing.

 Outlined below are five of the main dental problems most dentists see when it comes to these types of dental appointments.

 Most of the time these conditions can be prevented by brushing twice daily, regular flossing and following a healthy diet.

 1. Tooth Decay

-By far and away the most common cause for toothache in both children and adults is Tooth Decay.
-It occurs as a result of plaque in your mouth mixing with sugar or starch.
+The most common cause for toothache in both children and adults is tooth decay.
+It occurs as a result of plaque in the mouth mixing with sugar or starch.
 This produces an acid which starts to attack the tooth enamel.

 The more layers of tooth that get decayed the worse the damage.

 This is more commonly known as gum disease.
 It is a condition where the gums that surround your teeth become infected.